 Call us toll free at (310) 826-7622 or contact us to learn first-hand how California Healing Arts College can help you change your life today!

-California Healing Arts College (CHAC) offers great health care training programs in the medical career field including medical assistant, massage therapy, veterinary assistant and medical coding & insurance billing.
+California Healing Arts College (CHAC) offers great health care training programs in the medical career field including medical assistant, massage therapist & physical therapy aide, veterinary assistant and medical coding & insurance billing.
 We are centrally located in Carson but serve the surrounding areas including Avalon, Wilmington, Compton, Long Beach, Lawndale, Lakewood, Lynwood, South Gate, Downey, Gardena, Torrance, Inglewood, Lomita, Harbor City, San Pedro, Cypress, Huntington Park, Bellflower, and Hawthorne.